Steveztli/summaries/books/stealing_fire.md

 Drugs put us away from survival, so why is that behavior still there?
 It serves a evolutionary purpose by doing something different we are 'depatterning'.

 ## Technology

+Exepriencing extreme sports which becomes more and more safe because of the improvements we are making in technology.

+## Hedonic Calendar

+#### Step 1
+List everything you love to do

+#### Step 2
+Use the Ecstatis equation (Time * reward/risk) to rank this list for value.

+#### Step 3
+Sort your activities into one of five buckets: daily, weekly, monthly, seasonally and annually.
+More intense experience typically provide more information but they do so at a higher level of risk.
+So it makes sense to allow plenty of time for recovery and integration between those sessions while committing to more frequent supportive practices.

+#### Step 4
+Connect those practices to preexisting traditions (sunrise, solstices, birthdays,...)

+#### Step 5
+Remember you are playing with addictive neurochemistry, beware to not become a bliss junkie.

+## Conclusion

+We are steeped in a "high and slow" culture of relentless goal setting and linear forward progress.
+We valorize suffering and sacrifice, even when the victories they provide are hollow.

+It's hard to fathom how much faster we can go, how much ground we can cover, if we can only appreciate what high performance now looks like.